 - Translators Association / Society of Authors, UK

 - Verband deutschsprachiger Übersetzer literarischer und wissenschaftlicher Werk (VDÜ)

 - Duly appointed, commissioned and sworn at the Higher Regional Court in Dresden, Germany (OLG Dresden)

 - Was a member of the jury (fiction) for the Best Translated Book Award 2018 BTBA

 - Lea Schneider's Invasion in Reverse was an honorable mention for the 2019 Cliff Becker Book Prize in Translation

-- Isabelle Lehn's "Spring Awakening" was named to the short list for the Stack Awards 2018 Best Original Fiction
+- Isabelle Lehn's "Spring Awakening" received a high commendation for the Stack Awards 2018: Best Original Fiction

 - Bernhard Schlink's Woman on the Stairs nominated for the Helen & Kurt Wolff Prize 2018